Charles Hollenberg Summer Studentship Program 2023

 The goal of the program is to introduce undergraduate and medical students to the field of diabetes research and to encourage research in diabetes and its complications as a future career.

 Students will be required to work full-time for a minimum of 12 weeks between May 1 and August 31, 2021.
 Specific start and end dates are to be arranged directly with the hiring supervisor.
 However, we encourage students to commence in early May as they will be asked to present their research findings at a Mini-Conference in early August.

-Supervisors will be responsible for ensuring that their students submit a one-page abstract of their research findings to the Program Coordinator before the Mini-Conference.
+Supervisors will be responsible for ensuring that their student submits a one-page abstract of their research findings to the Program Coordinator before the Mini-Conference.
 The supervisor should guide the student on how to write a complete scientific abstract.

 - The potential supervisor must also be a registered member* of the BBDC at the time of application submission. (*Faculty who are new to the field of diabetes research and are not members of the BBDC can request free membership by contacting the Centre prior to submitting an application.
 For more information, please see the Membership section of this website).

 - Potential supervisors may submit a maximum of two (2) applications as the primary and/or co-supervisor.
 However, under normal circumstances only one studentship will be awarded per supervisor.

 - Students may not submit more than one application.

 Students Eligible To Apply:

 - University students who are currently enrolled in an undergraduate or medical degree program.

 Students Not Eligible to Apply:

 - High school students.

 - Students who will complete an undergraduate or medical degree program by January 2021.

-- Students who are currently enrolled or will be enrolled in a graduate degree program (M.Sc. or Ph.D.) by January or May 2020.
+- Students who are currently enrolled or will be enrolled in a graduate degree program Master’s or Doctoral by May 2021.